Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

     ```
     In this example, the results will be saved in the `Saves/AllenCahn` directory (see `Parameter("main_folder_path", main_folder_path)` and  `Parameter("calculation_path", calculation_path)`), at each time-step (see `Parameter("frequency", frequency)`).

-The last object needed to define a `SLOTH` `Problem`is the physical convergence criterion.
+The last object needed to define a `SLOTH` `Problem` is the physical convergence criterion.
 It corresponds to the C++ object `PhysicalConvergence`.
 Relative and absolute criteria are available.
-It is worth mentioning that this object is disable.
+It is worth mentioning that this object is disabled.
 It will be enabled when fixed point algorithm and automatic time-step splitting are integrated.

 !!! example "Input data file with PhysicalConvergence"